boygaggoo/unity-game-controllers/README.md

 ======================

 Welcome to Unity Game Controllers.
 Here you will find various scripts for Unity3d Engine.
 In Wiki section you will find all information how to apply scripts ant settings descriptions.

+**DISCLAIMER:** all these scripts are old and not maintained at this moment.